Colorado HVAC License: How to Become an HVAC Contractor in Colorado

-There are over 376,800 Heating, Air Conditioning, and Refrigeration Mechanics and Installers in the United States, according to the U.S. Bureau of Labor Statistics, and 7,610 work in Colorado.
-That number nationwide is expected to grow 4 percent from 2019 to 2029 — adding more than 15,000 of these skilled workers to the ranks.
+There are over 380,400 Heating, Air Conditioning, and Refrigeration Mechanics and Installers in the United States, according to the U.S. Bureau of Labor Statistics, and 6,850 work in Colorado.
+That number nationwide is expected to grow 5 percent from 2020 to 2030 — adding 19,000 of these skilled workers to the ranks.

 In Colorado, though, that growth rate is expected to be much higher.
-According to CareerOneStop, the U.S. Department of Labor’s job search website, HVAC mechanics and installers is one of the fastest-growing careers in Colorado with a projected 38% growth rate — third in the nation.
+According to CareerOneStop, the U.S. Department of Labor’s job search website, HVAC mechanics and installers is one of the fastest-growing careers in Colorado with a projected 30% growth rate.
 And, according to the Associated General Contractors of America, contractors are hiring.
 In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 62% of firms in Colorado had unfilled hourly craft positions on June 30, 2020.

 » Want to grow your HVAC business?
 Click here to get a demo.